GSA/digitalgov.gov/content/posts/2013-09-18-making-mobile-gov-user-experience-recommendations.md

 ---
-url: /2013/09/18/making-mobile-gov-user-experience-recommendations/
 date: 2013-09-18 2:49:35 -0400
 title: 'Making Mobile Gov: User Experience Recommendations'
 summary: 'How We Did It Last November, as part of revisiting the state of Mobile Gov, government mobile innovators identified a need for guidelines to help create amazing and engaging mobile user experiences.
-We convened a group to workshop around elements of mobile user experience with the goal'
+We convened a group to workshop around elements of mobile user experience with the'
 authors:
   - jparcell
 categories: